 With this prize, the OWHC seeks to reward exemplary urban cultural heritage conservation; community engagement through the involvement of local stakeholders; concrete outcomes of the project on local communities; and, the learning experience upon which the international community might draw.

-Prize of the winning city
+Prize for the winning city